Accountant for Taxi Drivers

 Being a taxi driver in the UK, in order to prove your claims, it is mandatory to keep close track of your expenses and maintain records of each for evidence purposes.

-There are several expenses that can be claimed.
+There are several expenses that can be claimed by a Taxi Driver.
 These include:

 - Fuel Cost- such as petrol, diesel or even electric vehicles.